-During the period July 2016 to June 2017, 223 earthquakes were located in the Taranaki region by GeoNet.
+During July 2017 to June 2018, 215 earthquakes were located in the Taranaki region by GeoNet.
 This is similar to the annual numbers since 1994, and accounts for about 1% of the total number of earthquakes located in New Zealand in that period.
 Similar to the long-term trend, shallow earthquakes (less than 50 km deep) occurred west and north of Mt Taranaki, or north-east of Stratford; earthquakes to the south-east, near Hawera, are substantially deeper (greater than 100 km).

-Although a few earthquakes were located beneath or near Mt Taranaki, we conclude that during the period July 2016 to June 2017 seismic activity on the Taranaki Peninsula was not significant in assessing the state of the volcano.
+No earthquakes were located beneath Mt Taranaki, and we conclude that during the period July 2017 to June 2018 seismic activity on the Taranaki Peninsula was not significant in assessing the state of the volcano.